catay/OneVsOne/README.txt

  > No idea if the code builds on Windows.
    This code was only tested on Linux.

+ > Suppress the error message for the Welcome & Motd message when the league site is not reachable.
+(Add a disableError(bool) method to the URL handler class)

  > A lot of other stuff I forget.